irods/irods_resource_plugin_s3/README.md

 The S3 plugin may be used in cacheless mode.
 In this case the resource can be standalone and does not require an associated cache and compound resource.
 This is still being actively developed and not all features that exist for cache mode have been implemented at this time.
 The following have not been implemented or have not been tested at this time.

-* Muliple hosts in a comma separated list in S3_DEFAULT_HOSTNAME.
+* Multiple hosts in a comma-separated list in `S3_DEFAULT_HOSTNAME`.
-* ARCHIVE_NAMING_POLICY flag
+* `ARCHIVE_NAMING_POLICY` flag

-An additional flag called HOST_MODE is used to enable cacheless mode.
-The default value for this is archive_attached which provides the legacy functionality.
+An additional flag called `HOST_MODE` is used to enable cacheless mode.
+The default value for this is `archive_attached` which provides the legacy functionality.
 The valid settings are as follows:

-* archive_attached - Legacy functionality.
+* `archive_attached` - Legacy functionality.
 Resource must be a child of a compound resource (parent/child context of archive) and must have a cache resource associated with it.
-* cacheless_attached - Resource does not require a compound resource or a cache.
-The resource remains tagged to the server defined in the resc_net property.
+* `cacheless_attached` - Resource does not require a compound resource or a cache.
+The resource remains tagged to the server defined in the `resc_net` property.
 Any requests to this resource will be redirected to that server.
-* cacheless_detached - Same as above but the resource is is not uniquely pinned to a specific resource server.
+* `cacheless_detached` - Same as above but the resource is not uniquely pinned to a specific resource server.
 Any resource server may fulfill a request.
 This requires that all resource servers have network access to the S3 region.
 (Note:  The cacheless S3 resource's host must be resolvable to an iRODS server.)

 The cacheless version uses a local cache directory temporarily during uploads and downloads.
-This can be set using the S3_CACHE_DIR parameter in the context.
-If it is not set a directory under /tmp will be created and used.
+This can be set using the `S3_CACHE_DIR` parameter in the context string.
+If it is not set, a directory under `/tmp` will be created and used.

-The following is an example of how to configure a cacheless_attached S3 resource:
+The following is an example of how to configure a `cacheless_attached` S3 resource:

 ~~~~
 iadmin mkresc s3resc s3 `hostname`:/irods-bucket/irods/Vault "S3_DEFAULT_HOSTNAME=s3.amazonaws.com;S3_AUTH_FILE=/var/lib/irods/s3.keypair;S3_REGIONNAME=us-east-1;S3_RETRY_COUNT=1;S3_WAIT_TIME_SEC=3;S3_PROTO=HTTP;ARCHIVE_NAMING_POLICY=consistent;HOST_MODE=cacheless_attached"